kailuowang/klekr/README.md

 more powerful and personalized way.

-What's the vison of klekr?
+What's the vision of klekr?
 ----------------------------------

 To achieve what flickr explore failed to achieve - an easy and free way to see more interesting pictures every day.